gkellogg/gkellogg.github.io/_posts/2015-04-18-implementing-csv-on-the-web.md

     ] .

-This is minimally useful, but we can use this as a walk-through of how the [rdf-tabular gem]() creates this.
+This is minimally useful, but we can use this as a walk-through of how the [rdf-tabular gem](http://rubygems.org/gems/rdf-tabular) creates this.

-The first step is to retrieve the document from it&#8217;s URL: `http://w3c.github.io/csvw/tests/tree-ops.csv`.
+The first step is to retrieve the document from It's URL: `http://w3c.github.io/csvw/tests/tree-ops.csv`.
 We then can look for metadata associated with the file to inform the creation of the _annotated table_; this information might come from by the user specifying to location of metadata separately, from an HTTP Link header, by looking at `http://w3c.github.io/csvw/tests/tree-ops.csv-metadata.json` for file-specific metadata, or at `http://w3c.github.io/csvw/tests/metadata.json` for directory-specific metadata.
 In this case, there is none, so we constructed _embedded metatata_ from just the _header row_.
 The process for locating metadata is described in [Creating Annotated Tables](http://www.w3.org/TR/tabular-data-model/#creating-annotated-tables), and creating embedded metadata is described in [Parsing Tabular Data](http://www.w3.org/TR/tabular-data-model/#parsing).
-Basically, we&#8217;re looking to create a _table description_ with a _schema_ describing each _column_ resulting in the following:
+Basically, we're looking to create a _table description_ with a _schema_ describing each _column_ resulting in the following:

     {
       "@context": "http://www.w3.org/ns/csvw",